 18. Knowing how to catch fish

-The knowledge in catching fish to plump protein stores meant knowing how to snare, trap, spear, and hook them.
-The Pioneers used cleaning with proper preservation to store fish, add to their food supply, and as a bartering material.
+The knowledge in catching fish to boost protein stores meant knowing how to snare, trap, spear, and hook them.
+The pioneers used cleaning with proper preservation to store fish, add to their food supply, and as a bartering material.

 19. Doing your own gathering of fruit